 What are some different types of knowledge management tools?

-Now that you know what knowledge management tools are, let’s dive into a few different examples on the market today—it goes without saying but all knowledge tools in today’s world are software tools, most operating under a subscription model.
+Now that you know what knowledge management tools are, let’s dive into a few different examples of these tools.
+It goes without saying but all knowledge tools in today’s world are software tools, and most operate under a subscription model.

-The best knowledge management tools for your business will depend on the size of your business and how sophisticated your KM system; knowledge is needed for many different types of products, in many different contexts.
+The best knowledge management tools for your organization will depend on its size and how sophisticated your knowledge management system requirements are.
+Knowledge is needed for many different types of products, in many different contexts.

 1Knowledge base

-A knowledge base at its core is any solution that can store and maintain a library of information.
+A knowledge base at its core is any knowledge management tool that can store and maintain a library of information.
+Common knowledge base companies include Salesforce Knowledge, Helpjuice, and Confluence.

 A knowledge base generally allows users to add knowledge in the form of cards, and attach documents to those cards as needed.
 Check out our Guide to Knowledge Base Software for a more in-depth overview.